upasadena/intcyoa-gh-template/README.md

 If you want to republish without adding or modifying files, simply go into the **Actions** tab → select **Deploy static content to Pages** on the left side → **Run workflow** → and **Run workflow** again.

+### Make your background static
+There is a style in `index.html` that you can comment out to make your backgrounds static.

 ### Customize CSS styles
 There is currently 1 commented CSS customization.